-The case of Tyco’s corporate scandal of 2002 focuses on the problem of unethical business practice and related issues.
+The case of Tyco International’s corporate scandal of 2002 focuses on the problem of unethical business practice and related issues.
 This business case considers how ethical problems have the potential to bring down an entire organization.
-Tyco International (now known as Johnson Controls International plc) was a large organization that grew through numerous acquisitions.
-Tyco’s case shows that the problem was the unethical business practices of a number of its top ranking officers, especially CEO Kozlowski.
-Kozlowski was involved in numerous financial transactions that were not included in the financial reports of the company.
-Kozlowski was also involved in unethical transactions with other Tyco officers and lower ranking employees to cover up for Kozlowski’s illegal financial transactions.
-Kozlowski even got outsiders involved in the problem when his second wife received money diverted from the firm.
-Court proceedings proved that Kozlowski stole millions of dollars from Tyco, and that his illegal financial transactions were extensive.
+Tyco International (now known as Johnson Controls International plc) was a large security systems organization that grew through numerous acquisitions.
+The company’s case shows that the main problem was the unethical business practices of a number of its top ranking officers, especially CEO Dennis Kozlowski.
+Kozlowski was involved in questionable financial transactions that were not included in the company’s financial reports.
+He enlisted the help of other Tyco officers and lower ranking employees to cover up for illegal financial transactions.
+Moreover, Kozlowski expanded the problem when his second wife received money diverted from the company.
+Court proceedings proved that he stole millions of dollars from Tyco, and that his illegal financial transactions were extensive.
 Kozlowski and CFO Mark Swartz were convicted and imprisoned in 2005.
 In the aftermath of the scandal, Tyco’s business performance declined and investors lost confidence in the company.

 Ethics Issues in Tyco’s Case

-Tyco’s case shows that ethics issues can occur in different parts of an organization, including the top corporate leadership.
+The Tyco scandal shows that ethics issues can occur in various aspects and components of an organization, including the top corporate leadership.
 Leaders and executives trusted by stakeholders and with seemingly commendable backgrounds could exhibit unethical behavior and facilitate unethical and illegal practices that harm the business and its stockholders.
-Considering Kozlowski’s activities, outsiders or third parties could get involved in these ethics issues.
-Thus, codes of ethics and relevant assessments of the organization must include employees at all organizational levels, as well as significant third parties that interact in operations.
-The major ethics issues in Tyco’s case were as follows:
+Considering Kozlowski’s activities, outsiders or third parties could get involved in these ethics problems.
+Thus, codes of ethics and regular assessments of the business must apply to all employees at all organizational levels, and to third parties or external players, such as accounting and auditing firms.
+The main ethics issues in Tyco’s case were as follows:

 - Unethical Leadership